Antenatal / postnatal depression? Hypnotherapy could provide the solution.

 I haven’t even mentioned the dreaded word ‘hormones’.
 They’re up the creek and everything can seem out of control.
 You’re no longer in charge of life and the future seems so very uncertain.

 Is it any surprise that so many women become depressed when their ability to control so many variables, so many enormous changes, seems so poor?
+There are a good number of women who resent their bodies being taken over by the child growing within them.
+They will often feel as if they are horrible people for feeling this way and fear that they will never come to love their child.

 Pre or post natal depression doesn’t have to be simply put up with.
 Hypnotherapy could help you.

 It is fine to feel depressed.
 It’s normal to be scared.
 Telling yourself that you’re a bad person for feeling this way will only make things worse.
 You won’t bully yourself out of these feelings.
 You’ve tried that already.
 Let’s try something else instead.
+If you’d like to see me for pre or postnatal depression hypnotherapy in Reading or Oxford, Wallingford or Thame then just get in touch and we’ll discuss how I might be able to help you.

 What could you do right now?